triestpa/You-Should-Learn-Regex/README.md

 My email is patrick.triest@gmail.com
 ```

-Once the command has finished, the email should be redacted from the file.
+Once the command has finished, the email will be redacted from the file.

 ```
 My email is {redacted}
 ```

-Warning - This command will automatically remove all email addresses from any `test.txt` that you pass it, so be careful where/when you run it, since *this operation cannot be reversed*.
+> Warning - This command will automatically remove all email addresses from any `test.txt` that you pass it, so be careful where/when you run it, since *this operation cannot be reversed*.
 To preview the results, instead of writing them in-place, simply omit the `-i` flag.

-> Note - While the above command should work on most Linux distributions, the macOS uses the BSD implementation is `sed`, which is more limited in it's supported regex syntax.
-To use `sed` on macOS with decent regex support, I would recommend installing the GNU implementation of `sed` (`brew install gnu-sed`).
+> Note - While the above command should work on most Linux distributions, macOS uses the BSD implementation is `sed`, which is more limited in its supported regex syntax.
+To use `sed` on macOS with decent regex support, I would recommend installing the GNU implementation of `sed` with `brew install gnu-sed`, and then using `gsed` from the command line instead of `sed`.

-## When NOT To Use Regex
+## When Not To Use Regex

 Ok, so clearly regex is a powerful, flexible tool capable of nearly infinite text searching, substitution, and validation use cases.

 Are there times when you should avoid writing your own regex expressions?
 YES!

 #### Language Parsing

 Parsing languages, even specialized machine-readable language syntaxes such as HTML, XML, or JSON, can be a real pain using regex expressions.

-Writing your own regex expression for this purpose is likely to result in eventual disaster when an edge case (or syntax error in the data source) causes the expression to fail.
+Writing your own regex expression for this purpose is likely to result in eventual (or immediate) disaster when an edge case or minor syntax error in the data source causes the expression to fail.

-Battle-hardened parsers are available for virtually all machine-readable langauges - I strongly recommend that you use one of them instead of attempting to write your own.
+Battle-hardened parsers are available for virtually all machine-readable languages - I strongly recommend that you use one of them instead of attempting to write your own.

 #### Security Centric Uses

-It may seem tempting to use regular expressions to filter user input (such as from a web form), to prevent hackers for sending malicious commands (such as SQL injections) to your application.
-Using a custom regex expression here is often unwise, since it is very difficult to cover every potential attack vector or malicious command using a regular expression.
-For instance, hackers can often use alternative character encodings to get around naively programming input filters.
+It may seem tempting to use regular expressions to filter user input (such as from a web form), to prevent hackers from sending malicious commands (such as SQL injections) to your application.

+Using a custom regex expression here is unwise since it is very difficult to cover every potential attack vector or malicious command.
+For instance, hackers can use [alternative character encodings to get around naively programmed input blacklist filters](http://www.cgisecurity.com/lib/URLEmbeddedAttacks.html).

 This is another instance where I would strongly recommend using the well tested open-source options available instead of writing your own.

 #### For Problems That Don't Require Regex

 Regex is an incredibly useful tool, but that doesn't mean you should use it everywhere.

-If there is an alternative solution to a problem, which is simpler and/or does not require the use of regular expressions, please do not use regex anyways just to feel clever.
-Which regex is great, it is also one of the least readable programming tools, and one that is very prone to edge cases and bugs.
+If there is an alternative solution to a problem, which is simpler and/or does not require the use of regular expressions, please do not use regex just to feel clever.
+While regex is great, it is also one of the least readable programming tools, and one that is very prone to edge cases and bugs.

 Overusing regex is a great way to make your co-workers (and anyone else who needs to work with your code) very angry at you.

 ## Conclusion

 I hope that this has been a useful introduction to the many uses of regular expressions.

-There still are lots of regex use-cases that we have not covered.
-For instance, [regex can be used in PostgreSQL queries](https://www.postgresql.org/docs/9.5/static/functions-matching.html) to dynamically search for patterns within a table.
+There still are lots of regex use cases that we have not covered.
+For instance, [regex can be used in PostgreSQL queries](https://www.postgresql.org/docs/9.5/static/functions-matching.html) to dynamically search for text patterns within a database.

-The source code for the examples in this tutorial can be found at the Github repository here - https://github.com/triestpa/You-Should-Learn-Regex

-We have also left lots of powerful regex syntax features uncovered, such as lookahead, lookbehind, atomic groups, recursion, subroutines.
+We have also left lots of powerful regex syntax features uncovered, such as [lookahead, lookbehind](https://www.regular-expressions.info/lookaround.html), [atomic groups](https://www.regular-expressions.info/atomic.html), [recursion](https://www.regular-expressions.info/recurse.html), and [subroutines](https://www.regular-expressions.info/subroutine.html).

 To improve your regex skills and to learn more about these features, I would recommend the following resources.
 Learn Regex The Easy Way (text reference resource) - https://github.com/zeeshanu/learn-regex
 Regex101 (interactive regex composer and tester) - https://regex101.com/
 HackerRank Regex Course - https://www.hackerrank.com/domains/regex/re-introduction

+The source code for the examples in this tutorial can be found at the Github repository here - https://github.com/triestpa/You-Should-Learn-Regex

+Feel free to comment below with any suggestions, or issues that you noticed within this tutorial.